Alkimik9000/syslog-inspector/README.md

     source venv/bin/activate

 ### 2. Install Dependencies

+A `requirements.txt` file is provided and maintained by the developer.
-If a `requirements.txt` file exists, install dependencies with:
+To ensure the project runs properly, install all dependencies with:

     pip install -r requirements.txt

-If `requirements.txt` does not exist, you can generate it after installing your packages:

-    pip freeze > requirements.txt

 ### 3. Run the Program
 To run the main client script: